STOCKS, BONDS &

 SOVIET

-UNION LOTTERY BOND
+UNION LOTTERY BONDS

 Opportunities for